Wavell Wakefield, 1st Baron Wakefield of Kendal: Military Service

+Subsequently Wakefield was heavily involved with trials of flights from ships.
+He was the first and only pilot to land on and several days later take off from HMS Vindictive, flying in a Sopwith Pup.
+He retired as a Flight Lieutenant in 1923 and transferred to the Reserve.
+He won the first air race for RAF Reserve Officers in 1924.
+In WWII he was Parliamentary Private Secretary to the Parliamentary Under-Secretary of State for Air between 1940 and ’42, the first director of the Air Training Corps from 1941.

+Business & Political Career

 In 1931, Wakefield joined the Rediffusion radio company.
+He was involved in many businesses including British Relay Services and Park Royal Vehicles.

 In 1935, he moved into politics, becoming Conservative Member of Parliament (MP) for Swindon.
 At the 1945 general election, he moved to St Marylebone.
 He was knighted in 1944 and in 1963, upon retiring from Parliament, was raised to the peerage as Baron Wakefield of Kendal, of Kendal in the County of Westmorland.
 For many years he was an active member of the Conservative Monday Club.

-1945 general election and the Hampstead "anti-alien" petition

 In August 1945 The Jewish Chronicle reported that "antisemitism on the part of [Conservative] party supporters had led many local political associations not to select Jewish candidates".
 During the election campaign of that year, Conservative candidate Wavell Wakefield said that Jewish refugees should be repatriated to solve London's housing crisis.

 Apart from his sporting and political careers Wakefield was instrumental in the preservation of the Ullswater 'Steamers' and the Ravenglass & Eskdale Railway, through his Lake District Estates company.
 In 1954, Wakefield bought a controlling shareholding in Ullswater 'Steamers', saving the company from bankruptcy.
 In 1960, along with Midlands stockbroker Colin Gilbert, he purchased the Ravenglass & Eskdale Railway from the Keswick Granite Company in order to prevent its closure.
 After Colin Gilbert's death in 1968, he became the sole owner.
 Upon Wakefield's death, his daughter, the Hon.
 Joan Raynsford OBE, took over as the head director of the railway company.
 His other two daughters, Sheila Hensman OBE and Ruth Adorian OBE, also became active directors.

 Personal life

 Lord Wakefield of Kendal died in August 1983, aged 85, when the barony became extinct.
+In 1999 Wakefield was inducted as the first English member of the International Rugby Hall of Fame.